 How LGBTQ Turks are Preparing for a History-Making Constitutional Vote

-If Turkey's constitution is amended on April 16, nationalism could rise—and the already imperiled queer community may bear the brunt of what follows.
+If Turkey's constitution is amended on the 16th of April, nationalism could rise – and the already imperilled queer community may bear the brunt of what follows.

 Portrait of Esra Ece by Ömer Tevfik Erten